decorative pattern

 How it works

-VeraId combines DNSSEC with a new Public Key Infrastructure (PKI) to produce digital signatures that can be linked to a domain name.
-Consequently, every signature contains enough data to be independently verified without external queries, such as DNS lookups.
+VeraId combines DNSSEC with a new Public Key Infrastructure (PKI) to produce signatures that can be linked to a domain name.
+Every signature contains enough data to be independently verified without external queries, like DNS lookups.

 DNSSEC Chain